Intent: why do we teach what we teach?

 Subject Specific CPD

-3. Impact: how do we know what pupils have learnt and how well they have learnt it?
+Impact: how do we know what pupils have learnt and how well they have learnt it?

 Pupils are summatively assessed every half term on the skills and content they have learnt across the half-termly unit.
-The assessments and marking rubrics are outlined for each year group below, and all assessments are moderated with a senior leader or Head of Department.
+The assessments and marking rubrics are outlined for each year group below, and a sample of all assessments are moderated with a senior leader or Head of Department.
 Feedback lessons on summative assessments are planned into lessons, giving pupils opportunity to reflect upon their successes and improve their areas for development.
 Teachers’ reflections on their pupils’ written and quantitative outcomes at the end of each unit form the basis for their adaptations for their MTPs in the subsequent unit.

-From KS3-5 Pupils are formatively assessed in all English lessons.
-Cold call questioning plays an important role in checking for understanding during guided reading, as well as silent annotations of core texts in response to guided questioning.
+Pupils are formatively assessed in all English lessons.
+Cold call questioning plays an important role in checking for understanding during guided reading, as well as, in secondary, silent annotations of core texts in response to guided questioning.
 Teachers check for understanding using a range of strategies including whole class RAGing of example responses, with unpicking, class discussion and debate and we-do reflection questions.
-We are currently working on using intentional monitoring to provide in-lesson feedback on pupil work, and teachers are designing their own wellworn paths based on Half Term 1 data.
-In line with the secondary assessing and responding policy, pupils complete at least one extended writing task each week, which is redrafted the subsequent week following whole class reteaching and practice, model annotations and individualised targets.
-Feedback on checkpoint activities takes the form of a code, from which pupils identify their targets on a feedback sheet, analyse their target in a model response, and redraft their improvements in green pen.
+We use intentional monitoring to provide in-lesson feedback on pupil work and students engage in regular knowledge and technical accuracy quizzes.

-Termly pupil work reviews and additional planned book reviews with leaders monitor the quality of pupil work, the extent to which learning is being effectively facilitated and the consistency with which feedback is being given and acted upon.
+Termly pupil work reviews and additional book reviews with leaders monitor the quality of pupil work, the extent to which learning is being effectively facilitated and the consistency with which feedback is being given and acted upon.